-Interest income and interest expense arising from CDCC REPO agreements are equal.
-However, as CDCC does not have a legal right to offset interest income earned against interest expense incurred, they are recognized separately on the condensed consolidated income statement.
-The interest income is earned, and the interest expense incurred, over the lives of the REPO agreements.
+As part of its REPO clearing service, CDCC earns interest income and incurs interest expense on all REPO transactions that clear through CDCC.
+The interest income and interest expense are equal; however as CDCC does not have a legal right to offset these amounts, they are recognized separately on the consolidated income statement.
+The interest income is earned, and the interest expense incurred, over the term of the REPO agreements.